-702.75a Hideaway represents a static ability and a triggered ability.
-"Hideaway" means "This permanent enters the battlefield tapped" and "When this permanent enters the battlefield, look at the top four cards of your library.
-Exile one of them face down and put the rest on the bottom of your library in any order.
-The exiled card gains 'Any player who has controlled the permanent that exiled this card may look at this card in the exile zone.""
+- 702.75a Hideaway is a triggered ability.
+"Hideaway N" means "When this permanent enters the battlefield, look at the top N cards of your library.
+Exile one of them face down and put the rest on the bottom of your library in a random order.
+The exiled card gains 'The player who controls the permanent that exiled this card may look at this card in the exile zone."" - 702.75b Previously, the rules for the hideaway ability caused the permanent to enter the battlefield tapped, and the number of cards the player looked at was fixed at four.
+Cards printed before this rules change had the printed text "Hideaway" with no numeral after the word.
+Those older cards have received errata in the Oracle card reference to have "Hideaway 4" and the additional ability "[This permanent] enters the battlefield tapped."